• Skip to primary navigation

 Instructions

-• In a large bowl, or in the bowl of your stand mixer, mix flour, yeast, beer and salt together.
+• In a large bowl, or the bowl of your stand mixer, combine the flour, yeast, beer, and salt.

-• Using the dough hook at low speed, mix until dough starts to form and no dry flour remains (about 2 minutes).
-Scrap down the bowl if needed.
+• Using the dough hook on low speed, mix until a dough starts to form and there’s no dry flour left, about 2 minutes.
+Scrape down the sides of the bowl if needed.

-• When the dough is formed, knead in your mixer for about 5 minutes, or until the dough is smooth and elastic.
+• Once the dough has come together, knead it in the mixer for about 5 minutes, or until the dough is smooth and elastic.

-• Cover the bowl with plastic wrap or a humid kitchen towel and let it rise for 1 hour and a half to 2 hours, or until the dough doubles in size.
+• Cover the bowl with plastic wrap or a damp kitchen towel and let the dough rise for 1 ½ to 2 hours, or until it doubles in size.

-• Line a dutch oven with parchment paper and flour it lightly.
+• Line a Dutch oven with parchment paper and lightly dust it with flour.

-• Shape the dough into a ball by pulling its edges into the middle.
-Put in the center of the dutch oven.
-Let it rest for 1 hour, or until it doubles in size.
+• Shape the dough into a ball by pulling the edges into the center.
+Place it in the middle of the Dutch oven, seam side down.
+Let it rest for 40 minutes to 1 hour, or until it looks puffy and light.

-• Adjust oven rack to middle position.
-Using a sharp knife or razor, make two ¼ inch slices on top of the loaf, forming a cross.
-DO NOT PREHEAT your oven.
+• Using a sharp knife or razor, score the top of the loaf with two ¼-inch deep cuts, forming a cross.

-• Cover the dutch oven with its lid and place it in the oven.
-Turn it to 400° F and bake the loaf for 25 minutes.
+• Cover the Dutch oven with its lid and place it in the oven.
+Bake the bread for 25 minutes.

-• After 25 minutes, carefully remove the lid and continue to bake for another 30 minutes, or until the loaf is deep golden brown on top.
+• After 25 minutes, carefully remove the lid and continue baking for another 30 minutes, or until the loaf is a deep golden brown on top.

-• Remove the bread from the dutch oven and transfer to a wire rack.
+• Remove the bread from the Dutch oven and transfer it to a wire rack.

 Video